Escuadro (Pontevedra, Spain): History

-The oldest references to Escuadro date back to 1096, when Alfonso, Abbot of the Monastery of San Lourenzo de Carboeiro, gave to Raymond of Burgundy, Count of Galicia, and his wife, Urraca of León and Castile, property in the parish.
-The next mention occurs in 1262, when Martin Petri, priest of the parish, appears as witness in the will of Teresa Yánez, a local resident.
+The earliest known documentary reference to Escuadro dates to 1096, when Alfonso, abbot of the monastery of San Lourenzo de Carboeiro, granted properties in Sancto Salvador de Esquadro to Raymond of Burgundy and his wife Urraca of León.
+A further mention appears in 1262, when a cleric of Escuadro (Martin Petri clericus descuadro) is recorded among the witnesses to the will of a local resident, Teresa Yánez.